-One of the biggest problems for any teenager charged with a DUI is not only are they facing a license suspension but they are also facing a life long conviction for DUI on their record which can have an impact on their education, employment and even their ability to take out a line of credit.
-If you are under 21 and have been charged with a DUI or your child has been charged with a DUI, it is important to hire a lawyer ASAP to fight the charges to help protect their future.
+One of the biggest problems for any teenager charged with a DUI is not only are they facing a license suspension but they are also facing a life long conviction for DUI on their record which can have an impact on their education, employment, and even their ability to take out a line of credit.
+If you have been charged with an underage DUI or your child has been charged with a DUI, it is important to hire a lawyer ASAP to fight the charges to help protect their future.

 Intoxicated teenagers driving at any speed put other motorists and themselves at great risk.
 This is why the laws that pertain to teenage drunk driving may seem unusually severe to some but have also been found effective at reducing this threat to life and limb.

 How can You Help Your Child as a Parent?

 Parents can help their children by ensuring that their children are able to attend any counseling that the court has ordered.
 Going to counseling is very important in order to keep their record clean.